Kentucky Personal Injury Lawyer

 Fortunately, when you work with a regarded Kentucky personal injury lawyer at Wilt & Thompson, PLLC, you’ll have a team of attorneys making your best interests our top priority.
 If we take on your case, you can be sure that we will do everything possible to obtain full repayment of your losses so you can put this traumatizing experience behind you.

-When to Pursue a Civil Claim in Kentucky
+When to Pursue a Personal Injury Claim in Kentucky

 Many injury victims refrain from filing a lawsuit after they’ve been injured because they don’t know if they have a case.
 They don’t want to waste their time further by going to court, only to lose.
 If this sounds like what you’re going through, you are likely wondering how to know when you should pursue a claim in Kentucky.